joaocarvalhoopen/Most_common_components_in_electronics/README.md

 * **2N6027** - This is a replacement for the good old **2N26469**. <br>
   **PUT - Programmable Unijunction Transistor**, 40 V, 300 mW.<br>
   This is a component that has a "negative resistance" zone.
-The 2N2646 was used in oscillators with output of "low impedance", this is, only with one "transistor"you could make an oscillator that drives directly a speaker, with low power. <br>
+The 2N2646 was used in oscillators with output having "low impedance", that is, only with one "transistor", you could make an oscillator that drives directly a low power speaker. <br>
   [Datasheet](https://pt.mouser.com/datasheet/2/308/2N6027-D-1801510.pdf)

 * TODO: Add high power BJT's.